 - Is suffering significant harm through abuse or neglect - Is likely to suffer significant harm in the future then the Safeguarding Coordinator will contact Children's Social Care.
-The timing of such referrals should reflect the level of perceived risk of harm, not longer than within one working day of identification or disclosure of harm or risk of harm.
+The timing of such referrals should reflect the level of perceived risk of harm, no longer than one working day of identification or disclosure of harm or risk of harm.

-- Contact Children's Social Care 01225 396313 / 396312 (office hours) or 01454 615165 (out of hours) in cases of non-accidental injury, if concerned about a child's safety, if a child is afraid to return home or if it is felt a child is likely to suffer significant harm in the future - Contact the Police or appropriate emergency service in an emergency 999 - Do not tell the parents or carers unless advised to do so by Children's Social Care - Seek medical help if needed urgently, informing the relevant medical professional of any suspicions
+- Inform the Bath and North East Somerset Children's Social Work Services through their online reporting service: https://beta.bathnes.gov.uk/reportconcern-about-child - Contact Children's Social Care 01225 396313/ 396312 (office hours) or 01454 615165 (out of hours) in cases of non-accidental injury, if concerned about a child's safety, if a child is afraid to return home or if it is felt a child is likely to suffer significant harm in the future. - Contact the Police or appropriate emergency service in an emergency on 999 - Do not tell the parents or carers unless advised to do so by Children's Social Care - Seek medical help if needed urgently, informing the relevant medical professional of any suspicions.

-For lesser concerns, (e.g. poor parenting indicated by hunger, dirty clothes and smelly)
+For lesser concerns (e.g. poor parenting indicated by hunger, dirty clothes and smelly):

-- Encourage parent/carer to seek help, but not if this places the child at risk of significant harm. - Where the parent/carer is unwilling to seek help, offer to help them access the appropriate support such as connecting them with the church pastoral care team. - In cases of real concern, if they still fail to engage, contact Children's Social Care directly for advice.
+- Encourage parent/carer to seek help but not if this places the child at risk of harm - Where the parent/carer is unwilling to seek help, offer to help them access the appropriate support such as connecting them with the church pastoral care team. - In cases of real concern, if they still fail to engage, contact Children's Social Care directly for advice.